 Complaints against the Chief Constable of Gloucestershire Constabulary

 Your PCC has a statutory duty to consider complaints against the Chief Constable.
-If you wish to make a formal complaint against the Chief Constable, please contact Martin in writing.
+If you wish to make a formal complaint against the Chief Constable, please contact Chris Nelson in writing.
 Please note that the Office of the Police and Crime Commissioner cannot investigate anonymous complaints and will not enter into correspondence with individuals who have used foul or abusive language.

 Complaints against the Police and Crime Commissioner or his staff